 If you decide that you would like a judge to hear your case, you must file what is known as a Hearing Request Form.
 A sample copy of a Hearing Request Form for the Circuit Court of the City of Virginia Beach can be found here.

-- At least two copies of a Final Decree of Divorce;
+- At least two copies of a Final Decree of Divorce.

-- The Original Separation Agreement (as required under no-fault grounds);
+- The Original Separation Agreement (as required under no-fault grounds).

-- Proof of Service of the Bill of Complaint, or proof of waiver of service;
+- Proof of Service of the Bill of Complaint, or proof of waiver of service.

-- The original completed VS-4 Form
+- The original completed VS-4 Form.

-- A self addressed, stamped envelope (if proceeding without an attorney);
+- A self addressed, stamped envelope (if proceeding without an attorney).

-- An order for restoration of your former name (if you wish to change back to your last name before marriage);
+- An order for restoration of your former name (if you wish to change back to your last name before marriage).

 Option 2: Divorce by Deposition or Affidavit

 The process of divorce by affidavit is similar to a divorce by deposition.
 An affidavit is a sworn written statement that is used as evidence by a court.
 So, instead of having a deposition taken inside of an attorney’s office, you can simply write out your own sworn statement and submit it to the court.
-To be sworn, you have to affirm the information and sign in front of a notary public.
+In order for this affidavit to count, you have to legally affirm the information and have it notarized.

 Step 6: The Result of your Divorce Proceeding

 The Virginia divorce process can be extremely complex.
 For this reasons it’s recommended to get an experienced family lawyer.
-Otherwise, you may make mistakes that could cost you much more than simply not being able to divorce your spouse.
-For that reason, it may be helpful to consult an experienced family law attorney to help you through the Virginia divorce process.
+Otherwise, you may make mistakes that could cost you much a large amount of time and money.